bytedance/android-inline-hook/doc/manual.md

 In shared mode, proxy functions are not allowed to be reentrant by default, because reentrancy may occur between multiple SDKs using shadowhook, eventually forming an infinite loop of calls (for example, `open_proxy` in SDK1 call `read`, and `read_proxy` in SDK2 call `open`).

 However, in some special usage scenarios, reentrancy controlled by business logic may be required, they will not form an "infinite" call loop, but will terminate when certain business conditions are met.
-If you confirm that this is the case for your use case, please call `SHADOWHOOK_ALLOW_REENTRANT` in the proxy function to allow reentrancy, and when the logic of the proxy function runs to "no longer need to allow reentrancy", you can call `SHADOWHOOK_RETURN_ADDRESS`.
+If you confirm that this is the case for your use case, please call `SHADOWHOOK_ALLOW_REENTRANT` in the proxy function to allow reentrancy, and when the logic of the proxy function runs to "no longer need to allow reentrancy", you can call `SHADOWHOOK_DISALLOW_REENTRANT`.

 ### Example 1 (C source file)